LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding: Real World Experiment

+The paths generated by LNS2+RL assume perfect operation for each agent at every step in the discrete map.
+However, due to the robots being imperfect and the environment being continuous, executing the planned path directly in the real world is infeasible.
 For instance, a planner may output a set of actions that lets an agent (say 'A') take another agent's (say 'B) position while Agent B moves to a new cell.
 If we were to try and execute this behavior on robots directly, a number of things, like errors in localization, delays in executing motor control commands, or differences in velocities, could lead to a collision between agents.
 To avoid such scenarios and make our joint set of actions executable, we follow the method proposed by \cite{honig2019persistent} and construct an \textit{Action Dependency Graph} (ADG).
 The main benefit of having an ADG is that it introduces a precedence order for the agents occupying a cell.
 This means that if an agent moves faster than the remaining agents, it will still wait for agents to catch up if it occupies a cell after another agent in the originally planned path.
 This behavior ensures that the errors in executing the planned path do not propagate and hamper the execution plan.
 Returning to our earlier example, using an ADG ensures that since Agent A is headed to a cell that Agent B occupies before it is in the originally planned path, it will wait for Agent B to reach a new cell before moving to occupy it.

-\subsubsection{Execution}
+\subsection{Execution}

 To implement the ADG, we first need to convert each action into a task that is to be executed by a robot.
 For this, we define a \textit{Task} object as follows:

 During execution, we first cycle through all agents, convert their actions into task objects, and use these tasks to construct an ADG.
 There are three statuses that an agent can have, namely:\textit{STAGED}, \textit{ENQUEUED} and \textit{DONE}.
 All tasks are initialized with a \textit{STAGED} status.
 The status is changed to \textit{ENQUEUED} after all their dependent tasks in the ADG are done, meaning that this task is ready for execution.
 Lastly, the status is marked \textit{DONE} when the agent reaches the \textit{endPos} of the task.